 United Arab Emirates graduate to change the face of cultural tourism in the UAE

-His Excellency Dr Yousif Alobaidli is one the most prominent figures in cultural tourism in the UAE.
+Dr Yousif Alobaidli is one the most prominent figures in cultural tourism in the UAE.
 As the General Director of the Sheikh Zayed Grand Mosque Centre in Abu Dhabi and the Director General of the Founder’s Memorial for the late Sheikh Zayed, founding father of the UAE, Dr Alobaidli has been working arduously to put his country’s culture on the global map.

 “We want to have a unique example by presenting tourism in the UAE, which has a very unique cultural aspect that will distinguish Abu Dhabi and the country in general from other destinations,” he said.
 “By focusing on this and enhancing cultural tourism, the economy of Abu Dhabi and the UAE will be further diversified and enhanced.”